 Risks and Prevention

 Stroke is a disease that can affect anyone.
 However, specific traits and lifestyle behaviors can increase your risk.
 Knowing the risk factors and changing your lifestyle can help decrease your risk of having a stroke.

 Risk factors that you cannot control include:

 - Age: The risk of stroke increases with age.
 Two-thirds of all strokes occur in people older than 65, but an increasing number of people between the ages of 40 and 50 are having strokes.

-- Gender: Men are more likely to have a stroke, but women are twice as likely to die from a stroke.
+- Gender: Men are more likely to have a stroke, but women are twice as likely to die.

 - Race: African-Americans are 1.4 times more likely to die of stroke than Caucasians.

 - Family history: If an immediate family member had a stroke, your risk increases.
-History of a previous stroke or transient ischemic attack
+History or transient ischemic attack

 Risk factors that you can control: